-Getting coverage through Medicare Massachusetts may feel like a challenge.
+Getting coverage with healthcare providers through Medicare Massachusetts may feel like a challenge.
 Parts A, B or C — what do they all mean?
 What is a Medicare Advantage plan and how does it differ from original Medicare?
-We’ve reviewed the top Medicare companies in Massachusetts to help you make a confident decision for your health and wellness.
+We’ve reviewed the top Medicare insurance companies in Massachusetts to help you make a confident decision for your health and wellness.

 The Best Medicare Insurance in Massachusetts: